MassDOT Process for Soliciting and Selecting Research Projects

 During this stage, MassDOT reviews the submitted Research Problem Statements and selects which ones will be advanced for potential funding.

-SUBMISSION OF RESEARCH PROJECT INTEREST STATEMENTS BY RESEARCHERS
+SUBMISSION OF PI INTEREST STATEMENTS BY RESEARCHERS

 During this stage, MassDOT seeks academic researchers to conduct studies on the topics that are proposed for research funding.
 A request goes out inviting qualified researchers to apply as PIs for the proposed projects.
+Potential Principal Investigators (PIs) for these projects are asked to submit brief PI Interest Statements along with 2-page CVs for each PI/co-PI, by the deadline.

 SELECTION OF PIs FOR RESEARCH PROJECTS